 The standard of proof adopted by the Board is frequently criticised as being too low.
 In order to prove an undertaking's participation in cartel activity, the Authority must demonstrate that such activity took place or that the particular undertaking was a participant.
 The Board has established an extremely low standard of proof concerning cartel activity with a broad interpretation of the Competition Law and, especially, the "object or effect of which..." part of Article 4.

-The standard of proof is even lower as far as concerted practices are concerned: if parallel behaviour is established, a concerted practice might readily be inferred and the undertakings concerned might be required to prove that the parallel behaviour is not the result of a concerted practice but is based on economic and rational business decisions.
+The standard of proof is even lower as far as concerted practices are concerned.
+If parallel behaviour is established, a concerted practice might readily be inferred, and the undertakings concerned might be required to prove that the parallel behaviour is not the result of a concerted practice but based on economic and rational business decisions.
 The Competition Law provides a "presumption of concerted practice", which enables the Board to bring an Article 4 case where price changes in the market, supplydemand equilibrium or fields of activity of enterprises bear a resemblance to those in the markets where competition is obstructed, disrupted or restricted.
+Recently, the competent court of the first instance has confirmed with an annulment decision, where the Board's Sahibinden decision was being reviewed (01 October 2018, 18-36/584-285), that the High State Court, the highest court for the administrative law matters, requires the Board to prove the competition law infringements "beyond reasonable doubt with clear and precise evidence" (Ankara 6th Administrative Courts Sahibinden decision dated 18 December 2019 numbered 2019/946 E. and 2019/2625 K.).

-That said, in a majority of decisions, the Board recognised that companies may consciously follow commercial strategies of their competitors and, in the absence of communication between competitors regarding a collusion or exchange of commercially sensitive information, parallel conduct alone will not be sufficient to meet the standard of proof for a cartel.
+That said, in a majority of decisions, the Board recognised that companies might consciously follow commercial strategies of their competitors and, in the absence of communication between competitors regarding collusion or exchange of commercially sensitive information, parallel conduct alone will not be sufficient to meet the standard of proof for a cartel.